collindever/Bigcommerce/README.md

                 update the store inventory levels to the POS inventory values, remove whatever was sold in the store since last run.
                 Create a log file for review.

+        grabsku.py -- This pulls all of the product skus and quantities from bigcommerce.
+It first goes through all                  products with option sets and pulls all of their sku's and then goes and pulls all the skus for the                   single item products.
+Saves these to a dicitonary with the sku as key and qty as value.

+        yet to be developed script that will update inventory to what is pulled from exported excel file

+        bcorders.py  --  pulls all of the skus from all order since last time being run.  subtracts the approrpriate                  quantity from inventory.

+Non-Essential Scripts

     skutofile.py -- A side script that I figure someone might find useful.
                     Pulls all skus and inventory levels from the store